groboclown/builder.dart/README.md

 **Because this is such an early state of the build tool, expect the API to change in the near-term future.**

+Current issues:

+* Currently, Dart doesn't have strong support for Isolates when running from the command-line.
+Because of this, Unit Tests may hang if they are very short lived, or if the VM dies before launching.

 Adding The Builder To Your Project